datacamp/community-courses-intro-to-data.world-in-python/chapter3.md

 ## Create two dataframes: police_shootings from the 'fatal-police-shootings-data' table of int_dataset and state_abbrvs, from the 'statesfipscodes' table of fipsCodes_dataset

-## Merge the two datasets together on the STUSAB and state fields.
-Assign to a merged_dataset variable.
+## Merge the two datasets together on the state and STUSAB fields.
+Assign to a merged_dataframe variable.
-merged_dataset =
+merged_dataframe =

 ## Add a 'citystate' column to the police_shootings dataframe, populating it with the concatinated values from the 'city' and 'STATE_NAME' columns, separated by ', '.